-Note: In accordance with Section 2.1, the specimens are limited to either Douglas fir-Larch or Southern Pine for the completion of this test.
+Note 4: In accordance with Section 3.1, the specimens are limited to either Douglas fir-Larch or Southern Pine for the completion of this test.

-2.2 In-Plant Qualification
+23.2 In-Plant Qualification

-Once the required screening tests have been passed and the data submitted and approved, the adhesive shall pass an in-plant qualification as described in ANSI A190.1 prior to being used in the manufacture of structural glued laminated timber.
+Once the required screening tests have been passed and the data submitted and approved, the adhesive shall pass an in-plant qualification as described in ANSI A190.1 prior to being used in the manufacture of structural glued laminated timber glulam.

-3. PASS/FAIL CRITERIA
+34. PASS/FAIL CRITERIA